BasemNasr/EasyMediaPicker/README.md

    .

-    // for solving Problem duplicate class androidx.lifecycle.viewmodel found in modules add this configurations {
+    // for solving Problem duplicate class androidx.lifecycle.viewmodel found in modules add this
+    // add this only if you import the same version of lifecycle viewmodel in easypicker configurations {
          all {
                exclude group: 'androidx.lifecycle', module: 'lifecycle-viewmodel-ktx'